opencord/openolt/README.md

 dpkg -i openolt.deb
 ```

-Note that ONL required for BAL3.2.3.2 is ONL `4.14.109-OpenNetworkLinux`.
-This will be built as part of build procedure described `Build OpenOLT` section.
+The ONL version required for BAL3.2.3.2 is ONL `4.14.109-OpenNetworkLinux`.
+This
+will be built as part of build procedure described `Build OpenOLT` section.

 ## Run OpenOLT as a Linux service

-Rebooting the OLT (after the installation) will start dev_mgmt_daemon and openolt as init.d services:
+Rebooting the OLT (after the installation) will start `dev_mgmt_daemon` and

-Rebooting the OLT will start the dev_mgmt_daemon and openolt services:
+`openolt` as system services:

 ```shell
 reboot
 ```

 The services can also be stopped/started manually:

 ```shell
 service dev_mgmt_daemon stop
 service openolt stop